 Noncompliant Residents

-The lease specifies that it is renewed automatically for all purposes, unless the family fails to comply with the community service requirement.
+The lease specifies that it is renewed automatically for all purposes, unless the family fails to comply with the community service requirement and families determined to be over-income for 24 consecutive months.
 Violation of the service requirement is grounds for nonrenewal of the lease at the end of the twelve-month lease term, but not for termination of tenancy during the course of the twelve-month lease term [24 CFR 960.603(b)].

-PHA Program Design
+Housing Authority of Danville Program Design

-Any written agreements or partnerships with contractors and/or qualified organizations, including resident organizations, are described in the PHA Plan.

-The PHA will provide in-house opportunities for volunteer work or self-sufficiency programs when possible.

-When the PHA has a ROSS program, a ROSS Service Coordinator, or an FSS program, the PHA will coordinate individual training and service plans (ITSPs) with the community service requirement.
-Regular meetings with PHA coordinators will satisfy community service activities and PHA coordinators will verify community service hours within individual monthly logs.

 EXHIBIT 11-1: COMMUNITY SERVICE AND SELF-SUFFICIENCY POLICY

+Is a member of a non-public housing over-income family.

-PHAsChapter 12
+Chapter 12

 12-I.B.
 EMERGENCY TRANSFERS

-A verified incident of domestic violence, dating violence, sexual assault, or stalking.
-For instances of domestic violence, dating violence, sexual assault, or stalking, the threat may be established through documentation outlined in section 16-VII.D.
-In order to request the emergency transfer, the requestor must submit an emergency transfer request form (HUD-5383) (Exhibit 16-4 of this ACOP), although, the PHA may waive this requirement in order to expedite the transfer process.
+A verified incident of domestic violence, dating violence, sexual assault, stalking, or human trafficking.
+For instances of domestic violence, dating violence, sexual assault, stalking, or human trafficking, the threat may be established through documentation outlined in section 16-VII.D.
+In order to request the emergency transfer, the requestor must submit an emergency transfer request form (HUD-5383) (Exhibit 16-4 of this ACOP), although, the Housing Authority of Danville may waive this requirement in order to expedite the transfer process.

 12-I.C.
 EMERGENCY TRANSFER PROCEDURES

+Any condition that would produce an emergency work order would qualify a family for an emergency transfer if the repairs cannot be made within 24 hours.

-If the transfer is necessary because of maintenance conditions, and an appropriate unit is not immediately available, the PHA will provide temporary accommodations to the tenant by arranging for temporary lodging at a hotel or similar location.
-If the emergency transfer is necessary to protect a victim of domestic violence, dating violence, sexual assault, or stalking, the PHA will follow procedures outlined in Exhibit 16-4.
+If the transfer is necessary because of maintenance conditions, and an appropriate unit is not immediately available, the Housing Authority of Danville will provide temporary accommodations to the tenant by arranging for temporary lodging at a hotel or similar location.
+The family is entitled to alternative accommodations even if the tenant, household member, guest, or other covered person is responsible for the damage that caused the hazard or if a family is in the process of being evicted.

+If the emergency transfer is necessary to protect a victim of domestic violence, dating violence, sexual assault, stalking, or human trafficking, the Housing Authority of Danville will follow procedures outlined in Exhibit 16-4.

 12-I.D.
 COSTS OF TRANSFER

-The PHA will bear the reasonable costs of temporarily accommodating the tenant and of long-term transfers, if any, due to emergency conditions.
+The Housing Authority of Danville will bear the reasonable costs of temporarily accommodating the tenant and of long-term transfers, if any, due to maintenance conditions.

-The reasonable cost of transfers includes the cost of packing, moving, and unloading.
+The reasonable costs of transfers include the cost of packing, moving, and unloading.

-The PHA will establish a moving allowance based on the typical costs in the community of packing, moving, and unloading.
-To establish typical costs, the PHA will collect information from companies in the community that provide these services.

-The PHA will reimburse the family for eligible out-of-pocket moving expenses up to the PHA’s established moving allowance.
+Rather than reimbursing the family for eligible, reasonable expenses related to the move, the Housing Authority of Danville will either complete the move, or make arrangements and pay for the move.

-Demolition, Disposition, Revitalizations, or Rehabilitation Transfers
+Demolition, Disposition, Revitalizations, or Rehabilitation, Including Rental Assistance Demonstration (RAD) Conversions Transfers

 12-II.D.
 COST OF TRANSFER

-The PHA will establish a moving allowance based on the typical costs in the community of packing, moving, and unloading.
-To establish typical costs, the PHA will collect information from companies in the community that provide these services.

-The PHA will reimburse the family for eligible out-of-pocket moving expenses up to the PHA’s established moving allowance.
+Rather than reimbursing the family for eligible, reasonable expenses related to the move, the Housing Authority of Danville will either complete the move, or make arrangements and pay for the move.

 12-III.C.
 ELIGIBILITY FOR TRANSFER

-Exceptions will also be made when the PHA determines that a transfer is necessary to protect the health or safety of a resident who is a victim of domestic violence, dating violence, sexual assault, or stalking, and who provides documentation of abuse in accordance with section 16-VII.D of this ACOP.
+Exceptions will also be made when the Housing Authority of Danville determines that a transfer is necessary to protect the health or safety of a resident who is a victim of domestic violence, dating violence, sexual assault, stalking, or human trafficking, and who provides documentation of abuse in accordance with section 16-VII.D of this ACOP.
 Tenants who are not in good standing may still request an emergency transfer under VAWA.

 12-III.E.
 COST OF TRANSFER

 The resident will bear all of the costs of transfer s/he requests.
-However, the PHA will bear the transfer costs when the transfer is done as a reasonable accommodation.
+However, the Housing Authority of Danville will bear the transfer costs when the transfer is for a resident with a disability to an accessible unit as an accommodation for the resident’s disability